Step 1. Assess your waste stream and establish a baseline.

 Identify waste generation sources with this handy worksheet.

 Review your garbage bill.
-Track the amount you spend on garbage and recycling services each month to get a better.
-Your bin size and pickup frequency can also help you estimate about how much garbage and recycling you generate.
+Track the amount you spend on garbage and recycling services each month to get a better estimate of how much garbage and recycling you generate.
+Your bin size and pickup frequency can also help you determine this.

 Be sure to check your garbage or recycle bins just before they’re picked up.
 Are they only half-full?
 You may be paying for more frequent service or larger bins than you need.
 Contact your hauler to make any changes to your service levels.